Common Minke Whale

 The hunt

-The harpooner generally shoots the whale from the side and aims for the thorax region.
-A large calibre rifle is used as a secondary killing method if required.
-This is usually not necessary though.
-The IDR (instantaneous death rate) from the harpoon shot alone was over 80% in 1,667 hunts monitored between 2000 and 2002 (NAMMCO 2011a).
-In 2011 – 2012 Norway again collected time to death (TTD) data and the IDR rate was 82 %.
-Most of the remainder died within a few minutes and only a small proportion had to be re-shot with the harpoon gun or dispatched with a rifle shot to the brain.
-Once the whale is secured, it is flensed onboard the vessel.
-Meat and other products are first cooled in the open air then stored on ice until the vessel returns to port.
+The harpooner typically aims for the whale’s thorax region, shooting from the side.
+A large-calibre rifle serves as a secondary method if required, though this is usually unnecessary.
+The instantaneous death rate (IDR) from the harpoon shot alone was over 80% in 1,667 hunts monitored between 2000 and 2002 (NAMMCO, 2011).
+In 2011 – 2012 , further data collection showed an IDR of 82%.
+Most of the remaining whales died within a few minutes, with only a small proportion requiring a second harpoon shot or dispatch with a rifle shot to the brain.
+Once secured, the whale is flensed onboard.
+Meat and other products are cooled in the open air on deck before being stored on ice for transport to port.

 Hunting methods